Having a great website is critical to building your online brand.

 Instead of agonising over your design, try to keep things simple and consistent.
 Some might say “less is more”, where as I would say “too much is usually pretty shit”.

 It’s amazing how good things can look once you extract all the noise.

 Lay everything out neatly and symmetrical, such as content in lines with blocks of colours, for example.

 Focus on a few simple colours (as mentioned above and remember, whitespace = good (more often than not).

 Remember, keep your style consistent throughout for best results.

 Well, that’s my two pence on website design!
 We can take a look at tools and functionality in another article.

 Pretty straightforward really, don’t you think?
 I hope this helps you design a great website – or at least get your creative juices flowing!

-I would love to hear your web design tips too – please leave a comment or get in touch.
+Check out my blog for more design tips – I would love to hear your web design tips too – please leave a comment or get in touch.